quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 <body>
 <p style="margin-left: 1em;">
-  <b> Stand up for myself and others.</b> Use my voice wisely, and don't let the bullies (yes, they do exist in academia!) oppress it so I can retain the right and the ability to make my voice heard in the future.
+  <b> Stand up for yourself and others.</b> Use your voice wisely, and don't let the bullies (yes, they do exist in academia!) oppress it so you can retain the right and the ability to make your voice heard in the future.
 </p>
 </body>